 “And it shall be, if thou have no delight in her, then thou shalt let her go whither she will; but thou shalt not sell her at all for money, thou shalt not make merchandise of her, because thou hast humbled her.” [“initah” from the root. “anah”.]

 The Hebrew verb “anah” which is often translated as “humbled her” in this verse [ v.
 14] describes the harm done to the captive woman after the warrior “hast taken delight in her” [ enjoyed her by sexual intercourse].
-Classical reference books indicate that the verb “anah” signifies and act of violence.
+Classical reference books indicate that the verb “anah” signifies an act of violence.

 The concordance of Madelkern offered the Latin equivalent “opprimere, vin affere” 5, which refers to violent and oppressive action.
-6 Francis Brown, S.R. driver, and Charles
+6 Francis Brown, S.R.
+Driver, and Charles

 A. Briggs translated the verb as”